KonradHoeffner/cubeqa/README.md

 To our knowledge, this is the first question answering approach for statistical RDF data and could open up a new research area.
 Apart from providing evaluation results, we discuss future challenges in this field.
 ##Benchmark##
-CubeQA contains a benchmark which runs on the [LinkedSpending Finland-Aid Dataset](http://linkedspending.aksw.org/extensions/page/page/export/finland-aid.nt.zip).
+CubeQA contains a benchmark which runs on the LinkedSpending Finland-Aid Dataset ([Download](http://linkedspending.aksw.org/extensions/page/page/export/finland-aid.nt.zip) | [Browse on LinkedSpending](http://linkedspending.aksw.org/view/r/ls%3Afinland-aid)).
 The benchmark source package is [`org.aksw.cubeqa.benchmark`](https://github.com/AKSW/cubeqa/tree/master/src/main/java/org/aksw/autosparql/cube/benchmark).

 ##Warning: Research Prototype##